oklahomawatch/oil-table/README.md

 # oil-table
-Oil and gas industry payments to Oklahoma Senate and House members
+Oil and gas industry donations to Oklahoma legislators.